-- 10.2.1.1 There shall be no forced redundancies as a result of change processes, or organisational requirements, internal or external, for the life of this Agreement. - 10.2.1.2 Natural attrition, voluntary redundancies and redeployment will be the normal means of adjustment in those situations where organisational change results in positions being no longer required.
+10.2.1.1 There shall be no forced redundancies as a result of change processes, or organisational requirements, internal or external, for the life of this Agreement until all options in this clause have been exhausted.

-10.2.2 This Clause does not apply to:

-- (a) Employees with less than one (1) year of continuous service with Council and have completed the probationary period outlined in clause 4.1; - (b) Trainees and apprentices; - (c) Employees engaged for a specific period of time or for a specific task or tasks; or - (d) Casual Employees.
+- 10.2.1.2 Natural attrition, voluntary redundancies and redeployment will be the normal means of adjustment in those situations where organisational change results in positions being no longer required. - 10.2.2 When an Employee has been advised their position is being made redundant, redeployment will be sought (refer to clause 10.3) or a voluntary redundancy may be offered (refer to clause 10.4).
+If an Employee has not decided upon an action by the end of a four week period, employment may be terminated and the Employee will receive a redundancy package. - 10.2.3 This Clause does not apply to: - (a) Employees with less than one (1) year of continuous service with Council and have completed the probationary period outlined in clause 4.1; - (b) Trainees and apprentices; - (c) Employees engaged for a specific period of time or for a specific task or tasks; or - (d) Casual Employees.